 Accounting reference date 30 April

 Annual income allocation date 31 August

 Interim accounting date 31 October

 Interim income allocation date 28 February

 - 8.2 Distributions of income by the Company are made on or before the annual income allocation date and on or before the interim income allocation date in each year.
 Shareholders resident outside the United Kingdom will be sent notice by post to their registered address that a distribution has been made. - 8.3 Each holder of income Shares is entitled, on the interim income allocation date and the annual income allocation date, to the net income attributable to their holding.
-Income distributions will be paid in pounds sterling. - 8.4 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes.

-- 8.5 Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company. - 8.6 The income available for distribution is determined in accordance with the FCA Rules.
+Income distributions will be paid in pounds sterling. - 8.4 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company. - 8.6 The income available for distribution is determined in accordance with the FCA Rules.
 It comprises all income received or receivable for the account of the Company in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the Directors consider appropriate, after consulting with the Company's auditor, in accordance with the FCA Rules, in relation to taxation and other matters. - 8.7 On the income allocation dates, an amount, as determined by the ACD in accordance with the Instrument of Incorporation and the FCA Rules, is paid to those Shareholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
 Payments will be made by means of direct credit to the Shareholder's nominated bank account.
-If the income allocation date is a non-Business Day, payment will be made on the next Business Day.